Flybys & Aerial Displays

 Pitts Model 12

-Unfortunately, Trevor had an engine failure at his most recent air show in Michigan and had to cancel his appearance at Props and Pistons Festival.
+Unfortunately, Trevor had an engine failure after an air show in Michigan and had to cancel his appearance at Props and Pistons Festival in 2025.
+This year he'll be back in a new aircraft...details coming soon.

 The Goodyear Blimp